ThorntonLab/RMarkdown_manuscript_template/README.md

 1. Commit them!
 2. Add them to the `IMAGES` variable in `Makefile` so that your slides rebuild if they change.

+The supporting material document is `SupportingInformation.Rmd`.
+Any figures and tables added here start counting again from `1` and have an `S` prepended to their labels.
+If you add supplemental equations, you'll want to do similar tricks for equation numbers and labels.
+This document also gets a separate bibliography, but it uses the same `.bib` file as the main manuscript file.
+The supporting material is a build dependency for the main manuscript.
+Thus, any changes there will cause the main manuscript to be re-processed when a `make` command is issued.
+This file also uses a separate preamble, `sipreamble.tex`.

 ### Managing the bibliography

 Add new `Bibtex` records to `references.bib`.